collective/collective.vdexvocabulary/README.rst

 What this package do?
 =====================

-`IMS VDEX`_ is a standard for exchanging vocabularies. collective.vdexvocabulary create bridge between vdex vocabularies and zope vocabularies, so you can easily use it in systems like Plone / Zope.
+`IMS VDEX`_ is a standard for exchanging vocabularies.
+``collective.vdexvocabulary`` bridges between vdex vocabularies and zope vocabularies, so you can easily use it in systems like Plone/ Zope, Pyramid or any other Zope-Toolkit supporting system.

 .. contents::